molcikas/photon/README.md

 ## Sessionless

-Photon does not maintain a cache of entities (often referred to as the ORM's "session") and their pending changes ("dirty checking").
-Entity instances do not need to attached to Photon in order for them to save correctly, and there is no concept of "flushing" changes.
+Photon does not maintain any in-memory cache of entities (the "session") that can get stale or consume huge amounts of memory.
+Entities do not need to be attached to Photon in order for them to save correctly, and there is no concept of "flushing" changes.
 Queries are always executed immediately.

-Aggregates are loaded and saved as whole units.
-Photon does not track pending changes for entities and does not do "[lazy loading](http://www.mehdi-khalili.com/orm-anti-patterns-part-3-lazy-loading)".
+Aggregates should be loaded and saved as whole units (unless this would cause significant performance issues).
+Photon does not track pending changes for entities and does not support "[lazy loading](http://www.mehdi-khalili.com/orm-anti-patterns-part-3-lazy-loading)".
 Therefore, it is important to keep your aggregates small and to avoid using aggregates as read models.
 See [Effective Aggregate Design](https://vaughnvernon.co/?p=838) for more information on these design concepts.

 ## Limitations